WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 ### Objectives ###
 - Create a Windows Azure Media Service
 - Manage media content: upload, encode and stream media.
-- Programatically uploading, encoding and streaming content
+- Programmatically uploading, encoding and streaming content
 - Using the Microsoft Media Platform Player Framework in a Windows 8 application
 - Adding Advertisements support to your Windows 8 video application